By Andrew Penner

 However, if you want the slow lane, the Parksville & Qualicum Beach area is the ultimate locale.
 Stunning beaches that stretch out for kilometres, cozy coastal towns, and tucked-away resorts with world-class spas (the Tigh-Na-Mara Seaside Spa Resort is one of my all-time favourites) are highlights.

 Not surprisingly, the golf in this region also has a peaceful and pastoral flavour.
-Both Morningstar, a challenging Les Furber creation, and Pheasant Glen meander through pines and marshland and serve up scenic, championship-calibre tests that won’t disappoint.
-Also, Fairwinds and Eaglecrest are sporty, mid-length courses that are ideal for recreational players who don’t feel the need to bring a 7,000-yard beast to its knees.
+Morningstar meanders through pines and marshland and serves up scenic, championship-calibre tests that won’t disappoint.
+Also, Fairwinds is a sporty, mid-length course ideal for recreational players who don’t feel the need to bring a 7,000-yard beast to its knees.

 But if you really love courses “in nature,” then the Campbell River area is a must.
 Storey Creek, one of the true gems on the trail, parades through a pristine forest and is the ultimate golf adventure.
 Nearly every hole swerves through towering trees and idyllic ponds and gently undulating terrain accentuates the beauty.